reyazraiyana6901/DataScience-Assignments/README.md

 ## 📁 Structure
 All assignments are organized into folders based on topics.
 Each notebook is clean and includes explanations and insights.

+Dataset source: Provided by ExcelR (not uploaded due to size/privacy).